robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 land cover classification included nine habitat types at 30 m resolution.
 We reclassified the land cover types into three categories using the R package `raster` (Hijmans 2019): foraging, open, and forest habitats.
-Foraging habitat consisted of lichen, open habitat consisted of wetland, rocky barrens, and anthropogenic, while forest habitat consisted of coniferous forest, conifer scrub, broad leaf forest, and mixed-wood forest.
+Foraging habitat consisted of foraging, open habitat consisted of wetland, rocky barrens, and anthropogenic, while forest habitat consisted of coniferous forest, conifer scrub, broad leaf forest, and mixed-wood forest.
 Water habitat was excluded from all subsequent